2 Canva Alternatives for AMAZING Pinterest Graphics

-Take a look HERE for an example of an animated CRELLO image.
+Take a look HERE for an example of an animated Vista Create (CRELLO) image.

 I’ve spent the last 8 years as a management consultant working all over the UK in a wide variety of businesses so I have tried out a good many tools to make my presentations and reports stand out from the crowd – Visme has always been my go to tool.

-The reason i leave this to the end though is because i’ve only recently started to use social graphics.
-I’ve written many (many!) business cases and created a raft of presentations, interactive infographics, business cards, leaflets and ebooks in Visme over the years and could not be happier with them but their PIN options could be better – especially as an alternative to Canva and Crello.
+The reason I leave this to the end though is because I’ve only recently started to use social graphics.
+I’ve written many (many!) business cases and created a raft of presentations, interactive infographics, business cards, leaflets and ebooks in Visme over the years and could not be happier with them but their PIN options could be better – especially as an alternative to Canva and Vista Create.

 I Prefer the Visme interface, it’s very user friendly and i’ve never had any issues with it at all, and if you really just want the simple graphics without the super fancy animations – it’s probably the best in my opinion.
 However, the world of social graphics moves very quickly and if you want to stand out it’s important be be at the cutting edge.